Netherlands in the Eurovision Song Contest: Non-participation

-The Netherlands has missed only four contests in its Eurovision history.
-The country was absent in and due to the date of both contests coinciding with the Dutch Remembrance of the Dead, and in and due to relegation as a result of the country's poor results in the previous year.
+The Netherlands has missed only five contests in its Eurovision history.
+The country was absent in and due to the date of both contests coinciding with the Dutch Remembrance of the Dead, in and due to relegation as a result of the country's poor results in the previous year, and in due to the inclusion of in light of the Gaza war.
+Despite this boycott of the contest, NPO took up participation responsibilities the following year.